Chadrack09/react.js-shopping-cart/README.md

 # React Shopping Cart App

 ## Documentation
 The documentation is provided using JSDOc Library.
-Open [JsDoc](./docs/index.html) to view documentation
+Open [JsDoc](./docs/index.html) index file in your browser to view the documentation.

 ## Available Scripts
 In the project directory, you can run: